gabrielbazan/lycheepy/README.md

 #### Listing Proceses

-Using the _{host}/configuration/processes_ URI with the _GET_ HTTP method, you'll retrieve a list which contains all the published proceses.
+You can retrieve a list of the published processes, using the _{host}/configuration/processes_ URI with the HTTP _GET_ method.

 ```json
 {